Nandita1001/InSightify/README.md

 - Add user authentication and role management
 - Enhance NLP capabilities for more complex queries
 - Maintain full conversation context across chat history
-- Provide intelligent suggestions and recommendations based on previous queries(in "notes")
+- Provide intelligent suggestions and contextual recommendations based on chat history

 ## Deployment

 The project is deployed on Vercel: